40 Ways to Slash Your Risk of Osteoporosis

 Get enough sleep

 A lack of sleep and sleep disturbances may lead to poor bone health.
 A 2017 study published in PLoS ONE found that a marker of participants’ bone formation in their blood was lower after several weeks of sleep restriction.
 The researchers believe this alerted bone balance can create a potential “bone loss window” “that could lead to osteoporosis and bone fractures.

 Men are at risk too

 Among the surprising health risks men need to watch out for is osteoporosis.
 “Men experience hormonal loss later in life, and therefore are at high risk for accelerated bone loss after age 65,” Mulford says.
 Although they don’t go through the rapid loss that occurs with menopause, the slow loss can still lead to osteoporosis, Dr. Laude says.
-The NOF recommends men be screened over age 70, but the U.S. Preventative Services Task Force does not, so “the decision to check a bone density scan in men can be based on risk factors and the individual clinical decision,” Dr. Hofflich says.
+The NOF recommends men be screened over age 70, but the U.S. Preventive Services Task Force does not, so “the decision to check a bone density scan in men can be based on risk factors and the individual clinical decision,” Dr. Hofflich says.